-So if your business often uses items simultaneously and is tired of tracking every bit and piece individually, kitting might be right for you.
 Read on to learn the complete definition of kitting, including kitting’s meaning in logistics.
-Then we’ll touch on how to kit your inventory and how inventory management software can make tracking your kits a breeze.
+We’ll also cover how to kit your inventory and how inventory management software can make tracking your kits simple.

 Kitting is an inventory management strategy in which individual pieces, parts, or items are bundled into a kit.
 This “kit” is tracked, used, and even sold as a single piece of inventory, even though it has several (or many) parts.